 Some plants are so gorgeous and so unusual-looking that it's hard to describe them adequately in just a few words.
 It's really best to see them for yourself (at least in pictures); only then will you understand what all the hoopla surrounding them is about.
 Schubert's flowering onion is one such plant, so I won't even attempt to describe it here in a blog post.
-Instead, I hope you'll click through to my article on Schubert's flowering onion, where I discuss it in detail and provide a photo.
+Instead, check out the picture I've provided (left) of a dried seed head from the plant.
+I also hope you'll click through to my article on Schubert's flowering onion, where I discuss how to grow this beauty and other interesting facts in some detail.

-For a quick peek to see what I mean, you can also view my full-sized picture of an ornamental onion (Allium schubertii).
+For a quick peek at the striking flower head before it goes to seed, you can view my full-sized picture of an ornamental onion (Allium schubertii).

 But the subject of this blog post is a warning regarding the growing of alliums.
 Many of you own pets, and some of you are already aware of how many compromises you have to make between landscaping and the keeping of those pets.
 I treat this issue (from the perspective, specifically, of keeping dogs outside) in my story on landscaping with dogs.